quangnd159/dangquang.xyz/content/m/ielts.md

 title: My 3rd IELTS
 tags: personal
 date: 2022-05-22
-lastmod: 2022-05-26
+lastmod: 2022-08-13
 enableToc: true
-hidden: true
 ---

 Today (22 May 2022) I did my third IELTS exam (the first computer-delivered one).
 I took the test in 2014 (2nd time) at IDP and got 8.0 overall (L8, R8, W7, S8.5).

+Update (13 August 2022): I added "What I did" sections.
+Hope whoever reads this will learn something useful.

 ## Preparation

-This time I had 20 days to prepare for the test.
 I did 3 listening tests online (scores ranging from 7-9) and 1-2 reading tests (8-9).
 Almost no prep for speaking though I did talk to myself a lot (as usual).
 However, I did tons of reading for the writing part: reading and analyzing high-level essays (I learned quite a lot from this.)

 ## The test